MLCB/mlcb.github.io/index.md

 ## Submission instructions

 Researchers interested in contributing should upload an extended abstract of 4 pages (excluding references) in PDF format to the [MLCB submission web site](https://easychair.org/conferences/?conf=mlcb2016) by Oct 9, 2016, 11:59pm (time zone of your choice).
+Submissions exceeding the page limit will be automatically rejected.

 No special style is required.
 Authors may use the NIPS style file, but are also free to use other styles as long as they use standard font size (11 pt) and margins (1 in).